statichobanov/stati-chobanov-employees/README.md

 # stati-chobanov-employees
 Run in console command "node main.js example.txt".
-Run with ui by opening index.html in browse.
+Run with ui by opening index.html in browser.